Wikileaks Russia Link Revealed: Site Hosted In Russia, Hacking Suspect Named

 wikileaks.org.
 600 IN A 141.105.69.239

-Those IP addresses, Bailey’s article says, match internet server computers belonging to Chayanov and physically located in Moscow, capital of the Russian Federation.
+Those IP addresses, according to Bailey’s article, match internet server computers belonging to Chayanov and physically located in Moscow, capital of the Russian Federation.

 According to publicly available records published as part of Bailey’s article, the Wikileaks Russian servers were listed as “last modified” on September 30, 2016, meaning that Wikileaks likely began using those servers for web hosting on that date.